 Posting more often means you’ve got constant fodder for the search engines – which they like, and that content is filled with your important keyword phrases – which you like.
 These two things will bring in the traffic!

-Get your PLR from a trusted source, MyNichePLR, where my friend,Peggy Baron, has been writing PLR since 2008, and get busy putting PLR successfully to work for you.
-By the way, there is a picture of the 2 of us over on Facebook.
+Get your PLR from a trusted source, Piggy Makes Bank, where my friends, Tracy & Susanne, have been writing PLR since 2014, and get busy putting PLR successfully to work for you.